 Although we realise the not all jurisdictions will require this form of registration or may have different standards, we attempt to reward exchanges that are registered with a regulatory authority that maintains oversight over exchange activities.
 We attempt to provide a general gauge as to which exchanges have reporting obligations to regulatory authorities over how strict or comprehensive those reporting obligations are at this time.
-We also note that this metric may be biased in favour of fiat to crypto exchanges, given that crypto to crypto exchanges are generally less exposed to such requirements.
+We also note that this metric may be biased in favour of fiat to crypto exchanges are generally less exposed to such requirements.